 It too died during the summer of 2017, but the venue still holds mega fish including Tarka the common carp, caught recently at a new high of 64 lb – the biggest for a common carp in Britain.

-And an official claim to the title has recently been pledged after Holme Fen’s Captain Jack was landed at 68 lb 8 oz.
+An official claim to the title was pledged after Holme Fen’s Captain Jack was landed at 68 lb 8 oz.